 On the portal, the estimated maximum loan amount from DBS Bank tends to be about 90-91% of what HDB indicates it can provide.
 When comparing HDB loan and bank loan interest rates, bear in mind that while HDB can loan up to 90% of a home’s purchase price or valuation (whichever is lower), banks and FIs can only loan up to 75%.

 Bank/FI home loans also entail a 5% portion of downpayment that must be paid by cash.
 The common workaround is to choose a HDB home loan at the point of purchase, then refinancing the loan to a lower-interest FI loan (HDB loans have no lock-in period).
 Doing so will allow you to circumvent the 5% cash requirement if taking a loan from a bank or FI at the point of purchase.

-Take note that once you take a bank or FI home loan for your HDB flat, you’ll no longer be eligible for a HDB loan.
+Take note that once you take a bank or FI home loan for your HDB flat, you’ll no longer be eligible to refinance the same loan back to a HDB loan.